OneWeekCodeCamp/curriculum/day2/README.md

 # Javascript

+You'll do these exercises in [repl.it](https://repl.it/), and online coding editor.

 ## Exercise 1 - Arrays:

-You'll do these exercises in repl.it.
 First, paste the array below into the editor.

 	var fruits = ["apple","banana","kiwi", "pine apple"];